itsfuad/FragmentDB/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MOZILLA PUBLIC LICENSE 2.0 - see the [LICENSE](LICENSE) file for details.